Flowers of a self-compatible S1 potato developed by the lab, selected from a diploid F1 population of a primary dihaploid

 Welcome to the Haploid Genomics Lab

-We are a diverse and dynamic team of researchers working on questions centered around haploid induction systems as the primary tool for our studies, and its utilization for conventional and diploid potato breeding.
-Genome elimination is a biological phenomenon that can occur in plants and animals during sexual reproduction.
-An embryo undergoing genome elimination loses an entire parental chromosome set in early development, resulting in haploid offspring that carry only half the expected number of chromosomes.
-Potential outcomes from studying haploid induction is to enhance potato breeding and improvement efforts to address challenges in disease resistance, productivity, nutritional needs, and environmental stresses for this important food crop.
+We are a diverse and dynamic team of researchers working on questions centered around genome elimination-based haploid induction systems in plants as the primary tool for our studies, plus its utilization for conventional and diploid potato breeding.
+Genome elimination is a biological phenomenon that can occur in plants and animals during sexual reproduction when an entire parental chromosome set is loss during early development, resulting in haploid offspring that carry only half the expected number of chromosomes.
+Potential outcomes from studying haploid induction in potato include its potential to enhance potato breeding and improvement efforts that address challenges in disease resistance, productivity, nutritional needs, and environmental stresses for this important food crop.

-Utilizing diploid potato populations derived from cultivated potato, we are also interested in the mechanistic basis and evolutionary consequences of chromosome instability and change that arise during this process.
-By using the haploid induction and genome elimination systems in potato and Arabidopsis thaliana, we address pressing questions on genome instability by using genomics, phenomics, cytogenetics and traditional genetics approaches to ask questions such as:
+By studying haploid induction and genome elimination systems in potato and Arabidopsis thaliana, we address pressing questions on genome instability by using genomics, phenomics, cytogenetics and traditional genetics approaches to ask questions such as:

 Research Opportunities